What’s under my headscarf matters to me, say Muslim women with alternative haircuts and fashion styles. Elest Ali is but one of them.

 Whether or not you approve, the current fad of hijabi fashionistas and make-up tutorials seems here to stay.
 Yet with so much attention being given to the public facade, one wonders if there’s anything beneath it all worth leaving to the imagination.
 This isn’t to suggest that we shouldn’t look presentable or modestly attractive.
 It’s to ask that when the layers of makeup are scraped off and the veil is removed, do we end up looking like an anti-climactic, plucked pigeon?

-My motto is: one should never underestimate the haircut of a girl in hijab.
+But, my motto is: one should never underestimate the haircut of a girl in hijab.
 And I don’t just say that because I had a mohawk until last month.
 I got asked once, while struggling to put in a piece of tribal ear jewellery (it comprised a wooden shell and a bit of twig, see) why I bother when hardly anyone sees what’s under my headscarf.

 “I do it for me,” was my response.
 That rings true for a lot of cool ladies I know who maintain an alternative sense of style that isn’t apparent to observers outside of the private sphere of their lives.